rebelsky/csc322-jekyll/DEVELOPER.md

         make pull-generic

-4. Edit `resources/course.ent`, which has the course-specific information.
+4. Edit `_dev/config.yml.`, which has some course-specific information.

-        vi resources/course.ent
+        vi _dev/_config.yml

-5. Make sure that `resources/dates.ent` is linked to the appropriate list of dates for the current course.
+5. Edit `_dev/_data/dates.yml` for the subset of dates for the current semester.
+(You may find it helpful to copy from the master.)

+6. Edit `_dev/_data/classes.yml` to indicate the order of topics.

-6. Edit `resources/links.xsl`, which contains the links to previous offerings (among other things).
+7. Edit `_dev/_data/info.yml` to update other information.

-7. Make `resources/subjects.ent`, which is required by a bunch of other files.

-        cd resources
-        make subjects.ent

-8. Edit `home/index.sect` or `home/index.md`, which contains the front
+8. Edit `_dev/_includes/head.html` to choose the appropriate color scheme.
-   door for the course.

-9. Set up the schedule files (some details in a section below)

-a.
-Make the directory `handouts/overviews`.

-b.
-In the `handouts` directory, run `../tools/schedule-overviews`.

-c.
-Also make sure to check `handouts/Makefile`, since `schedule.html` `sched.html` are automatically generated from that file.

-10. Clear out and rebuild the daily administrative notes.

-        cd outlines
-        rm admin/*
-        ../tools/all-outline-parts 56

-11. Run Make at the top level, just to make sure that things are okay

-        make

-12. Look at a page on the Web

-13. Commit and push the changes that you've just made.

-14. Create a separate dev site (optional).

-15. Consider updating the style so that students can distinguish semesters.

-16. Update the .course file in the eboardds directory.

-17. Start editing and creating!
+(You may also want to add another color scheme to the `css` folder.)

+9. Edit `index.md` to provide basic course information.

+10. Edit `syllabus.md` to provide additional course information.

+11. Try it.

 At the End of the Semester
 --------------------------